13 Jan 2026

 The Connection Between Depression Room and Mental Health

 This negative feedback loop of mess and distress can intensify over time.
 Clutter in your house can make you feel unsatisfied with your house and affect your sense of home, reducing your overall well-being.
-Moreover, you may feel ashamed, have a low mood, feel anxious, withdraw socially, feel helpless, which are also symptoms of depression.
+Moreover, you may feel ashamed, have a low mood, feel anxious, withdraw socially, feel helpless, which are also symptoms of depression5.
 You might find some relief temporarily by avoiding certain spaces or rooms, but that doesn’t break the cycle.

 Recognizing When it’s More Than Just a Mess